-With Air Asia’s impediment, I have to cancel our flight to Cebu.
-It wasn’t a big deal for me, as I booked that flight for 400 pesos only, but a non-refundable ticket.
-However, booking for a new trip with Cebu Pacific cost me six times more because it’s close to departure day.
+Our final destination on this trip is Cebu.
+Therefore, I booked a separate ticket with Cebu Pacific because Air Asia doesn’t fly to Mactan Cebu.
+With this obstacle, I have to cancel our flight to Cebu.
+It wasn’t a big deal for me, as I booked that flight for 400 pesos only and a non-refundable ticket.
+However, booking a new trip with Cebu Pacific cost me six times more because it’s close to departure day.

 16-Hour Overnight Layover In Kuala Lumpur City

+We board this flight from Brunei, and during check-in at the airport, they only see our original itinerary with a two-hour stopover in Kuala Lumpur.
 It seems the staff of Air Asia in Brunei wasn’t aware that our flight had changed.
-By following the airline’s policy, they printed out the boarding pass and tagged our luggage to Manila.
+Following the airline’s policy, they printed out the boarding pass and tagged our luggage to Manila.

 Somehow, I’ve learned my lesson this time.
 I usually don’t book a flight far in advance with budget airlines.

 However, our holiday falls during the Christmas season.
-Therefore, I reserve the flights far off in advance, knowing it the busiest time of the year.
+Therefore, I reserve the flights far off in advance, knowing it is the busiest time of the year.

-Arriving At KL airport – Visa And Passport Control
+Kuala Lumpur airport – Visa And Passport Control

-What To Do In KL At Night?
+What To Do In Kuala Lumpur At Night?

-We landed in Kuala Lumpur at 7:00 in the evening, and by the time we get out of the airport and get to the city, it was late.
-We book a hotel in Bukit Bintang to crash down, as our flight departs only at 11:00 in the morning.
+We landed in Kuala Lumpur at 7:00 in the evening, and by the time we exited the airport and got to the city, it was pretty late.

 The Petronas Twin Tower By Night